BillmanH/learn-dt/docs/configuring_the_environment.md

 * `Azure Digital Twins Data Owner` <- so that you can query and edit the digital twin
 * `Storage Blob Data Owner` <- So that you can edit and access the blob storage.

-Credit:
-* [Steve Snow](https://www.thingiverse.com/snowman77/designs) for the pipe and tank objects on thingaverse.